 Few parents would ever admit (at least out loud) to having a favorite child—unless they were trying to cause conflict.
-But ask any group of siblings if there was a favorite child and many times they’ll agree that, yes, so-and-so was the Golden Child while so-and-so was the Family Goat (or black sheep, depending on the family).
+But ask any group of siblings if there were a favorite child and many times they’ll agree that, yes, so-and-so was the Golden Child while so-and-so was the Family Goat (or black sheep, depending on the family).

 If you’re a parent of more than one kid, what do you think your kids will say later on when they’re adults?
 Are you playing favorites without even knowing it, and if you are, how will it affect your kids?

 So how do you know if you have a favorite kid, even if you can’t quite admit it to yourself?
 Here are five signs that you might be playing favorites: